nllz/IRTF-HRPC/draft-research.md

 Vocabulary used
 ===============

-In the discussion of human rights and Internet architecture concepts developed in computer science, networking, law, policy-making and advocacy are coming together.
+In the discussion of human rights and Internet architecture concepts developed in computer science, networking, law, policy-making and advocacy are coming together {{Dutton}},{{Kaye}}, {{Franklin}}.
 The same concepts might have a very different meaning and implications in other areas of expertise.
 In order to foster a constructive interdisciplinary debate, and minimize differences in interpretation, the following glossary is provided.

 Accessibility
 : Full Internet Connectivity as described in {{RFC4084}} to provide unfettered access to the Internet